Analyzing the functional, mechanistic and regulatory aspects of membrane tubulation, fission and fusion during vesicular transport

 Function and regulation of the divisome for mitochondrial fission

-Kraus et al. (2021) Nature
+Kraus and Roy et al. (2021) Nature

 Cellular functions and intrinsic attributes of the ATP-binding Eps15 homology domain-containing (EHD) proteins